make91/pelican-plugins/latex/Readme.md

         {{ page.latex }}
     {% endif %}

+This plugin also installes the `Tex4htReader` which can read most (La)TeX files and translates them to HTML which is then read by the standard `HTMLReader`

 Usage
 -----
 Latex will be embedded in every article.
 If however you want latex only for